 b.
-Our Risk-Based Approach to our Activities
+Our Risk-Based Approach to our Investment Activities

-Prior to investing in investments, investment teams conduct due diligence and/or rely on risk assessments to determine if an investment or relationship is suitable and consistent with PSP Investments' policies and risk tolerances.
-Our due diligence process on investments includes identifying and assessing material sustainability-related risks including adverse and material human rights impacts such as Forced Labour and Modern Slavery.
-During this fiscal year, we also updated our tools to enhance our ability to identify countries and industries that pose higher risks of Forced Labour and Modern Slavery.

-Material risks, which may include Forced Labour and Modern Slavery risks, identified through due diligence on investments or during the subsequent investment cycle via ongoing monitoring, are escalated, as appropriate, for further discussion and communication of how these impacts are or will be addressed.
+Prior to making an investment, our investment teams aim to determine if an investment or relationship is suitable and consistent with PSP Investments' policies and risk tolerances by conducting due diligence and/or reviewing risk assessments.
+Our due diligence process on investments is designed to identify and assess material risks, which may include adverse and material human rights impacts such as Forced Labour and Modern Slavery risks.
+Material risks identified through due diligence on investments or during the subsequent investment cycle via ongoing monitoring, are escalated, as appropriate, for further discussion and communication of how these impacts are or will be addressed.